arebee/MarkDownTest/samples/2_Interception with Unity.markdown

 # About Unity Interception #
-Unity provides both instance and type interception, and enables interception with either objects you resolve through the container, or by using the stand-alone API to explicitly invoke interception on a known instance.
+<a name="interception_about_unity" href="#" xmlns:xlink="http://www.w3.org/1999/xlink"><span /></a>Unity provides both instance and type interception, and enables interception with either objects you resolve through the container, or by using the stand-alone API to explicitly invoke interception on a known instance.

 > ![](images/note.gif)Note: